Dk-21/Face-Recognition-App-using-TFLite/face_recognition-master/README.md

 <!-- ![](https://cdn-images-1.medium.com/max/400/1*4SwMMiDI_2mB0dYqDmuvUg.gif) -->

-**An example of the working app.** Will Farrell (the comedian) vs Chad Smith (the drummer).
-People usually confuse them.
-First the faces are registered in the dataset, then the app recognizes the faces in runtime.
-Tested on my Google Pixel 3.
+**An example of the working app.** i have posted one video to get full functionality of the real time working model on the android device with updated packages.